 Western Massachusetts Sacred Harp singing on New York city radio .
 An archived audio file of a radio program (called Airborne Event with Dan Bodah) on April 17, 2002 on WFMU-FM (New York City area) has three hours of spirited singing from the 2002 Western Massachusetts Sacred Harp Convention, along with six interviews with singers including Tim Eriksen, Peter Irvine, Cath Oss, and Richard DeLong.

 Fasola.org hosts two distinct mailing lists (now Google groups) for shape-note music singers and enthusiasts as well as scholars and performing artists.
 Both are moderated lists, and each serves a different purpose.
 Both lists are still very active in spite of the rise of numerous (mostly regional) Facebook groups.
 Extensive information on both lists may be found at the Fasola Mailing Lists webpage.
 NOTE: The postings to both of these mailing lists have declined recently, as more singers prefer to post on the Sacred Harp Friends Facebook Group and regional Facebook pages, to the dismay of some singers who refuse to subscribe to Facebook.

 There are several ways to subscribe to these lists -- by e-mail, the Google Groups Web interface, or Fasola.org, all explained in detail on the Fasola List webpage.
 The simplest way is to just send an email message to one of these addresses: email@example.com or firstname.lastname@example.org.
 You'll receive a confirmation request e-mail (to prove your identity)--you should reply to the confirmation request from the same e-mail address you used to subscribe.
 Then wait for a second confirmation that you have been added.

-Fasola Questions Google Group.
-This is an open forum for the general public to ask questions about Sacred Harp music, hymns, history, traditions, or any other questions not answered on the Sacred Harp Singing web site at http://fasola.org/.
+Fasola-Questions Googlegroup.
+This is place for members of the general public to ask questions about Sacred Harp music, hymns, history, traditions, resources, or any other questions not answered on the Sacred Harp Singing website at http://fasola.org/.
 No membership is required to post a question.
 One simply sends an e-mail with a question to fasola-questions at googlegroups dot com.
 Sacred Harp singers expert in various aspects of the subject will receive the posted questions and will hopefully reply.